rburmorrison/hoist/README.md

 Available Commands:
-  config      Manage hoist configuration filter      Filter repos that contain some text help        Help about any command repos       List repositories from the registry search      Search for an image in a registry tags        List repositories from the registry
+  config      Manage hoist configuration filter      Filter repos that contain some text find        Find an image in a registry help        Help about any command repos       List repositories from the registry tags        List repositories from the registry

 Flags: